-He has served as sole arbitrator, party appointed arbitrator and counsel in ICC, AAA and Ad Hoc arbitrations.
-Dr. Appleton has been involved in disputes concerning international trade (in particular trade in steel), intellectual property, licensing, agency agreements, contracts, construction and sovereigns.
-His experience includes disputes where Civil Law, Common Law (U.S., U.K.) and the Laws of various Muslim countries have been applied.
-He served on the Editorial Committee of the ASA Bulletin, the official journal of the Swiss Arbitration Association, and has written and edited numerous short articles on arbitration.
+Dr Arthur E Appleton has served as sole arbitrator, party-appointed arbitrator and counsel in ICC, AAA and Ad Hoc arbitrations.
+He has been involved in disputes concerning international trade (in particular trade in steel), intellectual property, licensing, agency agreements, contracts, construction and sovereigns.
+His experience includes disputes where International Law, WTO Law, Civil Law, Common Law, and the Laws of various Muslim countries have been applied.
+He served on the Editorial Committee of the ASA Bulletin, the official journal of the Swiss Arbitration Association, and has written and edited numerous articles on arbitration.

 B.A., College of William and Mary, 1980; Junior Year, Exeter University, England